 From STPM: 2 or 3 subjects from the related subjects for the bachelor’s degree (depending on the university); *subject-specific requirements may apply

-4) the fourth subject should also be related to the Bachelor's degree
+3) the third subject should also be related to the Bachelor’s degree

 As there is occasionally a clash of subjects, we highly recommend that you contact the DAAD for further information.